flurrux/insta-loader/README.md

 a chrome extension to quickly download any media from [https://instagram.com/](instagram.com)

-this extension breaks occasionally (twice a year maybe) due to Instagram updating their website. i do my best to repair it asap whenever that happens.
+this extension breaks occasionally (once every couple of months) due to Instagram updating their website. i do my best to repair it asap whenever that happens.

-the most recent breakage was at 29th September 2022 when stories were unable to be downloaded. this should be resolved now.
+## current major issues

+i've noticed today that the download button in stories is missing sometimes and other times it will just fail to download. am going to investigate asap.

 ## current minor bugs are: